 The Don Alvadore Mine is a single adit and stope 500 feet up on a cliff above Lundy Canyon.
 The old trail to the mine is overgrown and hard to follow in places these days.

 I couldn’t find much on the history or production of the mine, but it was one of the earliest claims located by the Homer Mill and Mining Company in 1879 in the Homer Mining District.
 This adit is on the #2 claim.
 The #1 claim is a 50 ft adit 800 ft west and higher at 8,800 ft elevation on the Yellow Rose vein.
 It is difficult to reach, like most of the other mines here.

-It was never developed much beyond a couple of hundred feet of workings but once had a tramway, engine, and compressor on-site.
-The whole Homer Mining District is an interesting one with many other mines with a few historic artifacts left waiting to be rediscovered.
+It was never developed beyond a couple of hundred feet of workings but once had a tramway, engine, and compressor on-site.
+The whole Homer Mining District is an interesting one, with many other mines and a few historic artifacts left waiting to be rediscovered.